ichigotake/android-sqlite-helper/README.md

 **THIS IS A DEVELOPMENT RELEASE.
 API MAY CHANGE WITHOUT NOTICE.**

+## Policy

+This is very simple `SQLiteOpenHelper` wrapper for lightweight application.

+Don't use reflection, annotation processor, and other magics.

+If you may need rich interfaces, I recommends to use other library.

 ## Todo

 - [ ] Project naming (Rough naming now)